 The work is planned to commence in mid-2024.
-Typically work at a single work site would occur for a short period, such as a weekend track possession, before moving to the next work site.
+Typically works at a single work site would occur for a short period, such as a weekend track possession, before moving to the next work site.

-The work would generally be undertaken in standard working hours (7:00am to 6:00pm Monday to Friday and 8:00am to 1:00pm Saturday).
-Where construction is required during a scheduled track possession, work would be subject to prior approval from TfNSW through submission of a TfNSW Out of Hours Works Application (OOHW) via the online system, and the affected community would be notified as outlined in the TfNSW Construction Noise and Vibration Guideline - Public Infrastructure (TfNSW, 2023) and aligned with the TfNSW Standard Requirements.
+The work on the Proposal would generally be undertaken in standard working hours (7:00am to 6:00pm Monday to Friday and 8:00am to 1:00pm Saturday).
+Where construction is required during a scheduled track possession, work would be subject to prior approval from Transport through submission of the Transport Out of Hours Works Application (OOHW) via the online system and the affected community would be notified as outlined in the Transport Construction Noise and Vibration Guideline - Public Infrastructure (TfNSW, 2023) and aligned with the Transport Standard Requirements.